cybertron/tripleo-network-templates/README.rst

 some form.
 Runs the external API endpoints on an external network, and everything else on the provisioning network.
-This is mostly useful for environments with two physical networks that don't have the ability to run with vlans because it moves the user-facing bits of OpenStack onto a user-facing network and off the (in my case) unroutable provisioning network.
+This is mostly useful for environments with two physical networks that don't have the ability to run with vlans, because it moves the user-facing bits of OpenStack onto a user-facing network and off the (in my case) unroutable provisioning network.